MiningCryptoLive/MCL-master/README.md

 ## API

 Miningcore comes with an integrated REST API.
-Please refer to this page for instructions: https://github.com/oliverw/miningcore/wiki/API

 ## Running a production pool

 A public production pool requires a web-frontend for your users to check their hashrate, earnings etc. Miningcore does not include such frontend but there are several community projects that can be used as starting point.

-## Donations